geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 It's complete.
 It's fully complete when we're done with that.
 It's like I don't even want LLVM to be assembled.
 I want the entire thing to like output the correct bitcode to the GPU under 20,000 lines, the complete full AMD driver.

 ##### **Geohot** [[00:19:58](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1198)]
 Oh.
-Yeah, how's the speed of the gem going?
-How fast is the gem on MIT 50?
+Yeah, how's the speed of the GEMM going?
+How fast is the GEMM on MIT 50?
 So,

 ##### **Qazalin** [[00:20:10](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1210)]
 baseline, it's a lot of 1.4 times faster than our baseline.
 The hand coded one.
 I'm sure there's some secret one that's faster, but we'll just find it.